deavmi/homepage/content/blog/looking_towards_2025.md

 online consistently and if that became a pattern then how would I be able to claim the majority of the code written as my own?
 Luckily, however, I didn't need any help.
 Let me stop here for a moment - I am in _no way_ saying that reaching out for help should stop you from completing your dreams.
-You could argue that my first year of CS was preconditioning for me having the knowledge to be able to write my compiler almost a year or so later - I think so!
+You could argue that my second year of CS was preconditioning for me having the knowledge to be able to write my compiler almost a year or so later - I think so!

 Anyways... let's continue.
 So I began writing the lexer for my compiler and that started